 A big culprit to wellbeing can be the noise levels that bombard our daily lives.
 Research suggests that levels of noise in our physical environment have been steadily increasing through traffic noise, the use of electronic equipment and the decline of green spaces.
 This led the World Health Authority (WHO) to describe noise pollution as a “modern plague”.
 Even low level noise, such as the radio or a quiet conversation, are thought to distract attention and reduce motivation.

 The power of silence is however not just about reducing physical noise but about the capacity to still the mind.
 When the mind gets overstimulated, it can get hijacked by different emotional processing systems, taking us away from what we value and consider important.
-For example, an afternoon gaming may take us away from important people in our lives.
+For example, an afternoon gaming may take us away from spending valuable time with family or friends.
 In addition, the coming of the digital age has meant traditional boundaries between work and home, leisure and rest are more porous.
 Rather we are encouraged to cram as much as possible into our lives.
 Increases in social competitiveness and acquisitiveness has led some to conclude that it is driving us to craziness (see Paul Gilbert, 2018, Living Like Crazy).

 Here are a couple of ideas to try out for yourself:-